-This year I finally made my way over the Pacific Ocean and after a brief stopover in New York spent three weeks exploring Costa Rica.
-My good friends from Canada decided on a destination wedding and I joined them for almost a week at Riu Guanacaste resort.
+After exploring Asia for several years, I finally made my way over the Pacific Ocean and, after a brief stopover in New York spent three weeks exploring Costa Rica.
+My good friends from Canada decided on a destination wedding, and I joined them for almost a week at Riu Guanacaste resort.
 After the festivities, the three of us and another five friends spent a couple of weeks on a road trip through some of the country’s best national parks.

 Riu Guanacaste resort is located in Guanacaste province – one of Costa Rica’s most Northern provinces famed for its beaches and dry climate.
-The resort is nestled on Mata Palo beach on the Pacific coast of Nicoya Peninsula.
-Interestingly, Nicoya Peninsula is considered one of the world’s longevity hot spots, where people commonly live past the age of 100 years.
+The resort is nestled on Mata Palo Beach on the Pacific coast of the Nicoya Peninsula.

 Riu offered rather limited wildlife watching opportunities, but I loved being in a new environment.
 Costa Rica was not just a new country for me, it was a new continent!
 Everything around me was new and unfamiliar, waiting to be discovered and appreciated.

 Wildlife of Riu Guanacaste Resort

 At first, it seemed that the only wild things living on the resort grounds were the noisy and brazen Great-tailed grackles.
 But later, I discovered a troop of Mantled howler monkeys, passed out in the heat up in the trees, Variegated squirrels, humongous dinosaur-like Green iguanas and Ctenosaur lizards (Spinytail iguanas), and microbats that would fly over the pool after dark.